GiuseppeGalilei/Unifi-Network-Application/Unifi network application - CasaOS/instructions.md

 ### Instructions

-- if you want, change the default password for mongodb both in the compose and init-mongo.js files
+1. if you want, change the default password for mongodb both in the compose and init-mongo.js files
-- place the `init-mongo.js` file in the `/DATA/AppData` folder
+2. place the `init-mongo.js` file in the `/DATA/AppData` folder
-- Deploy as a custom install (press + on the top right corner, then “install a customized app” and then import, at the top of the window).
+3. Deploy as a custom install (press + on the top right corner, then “install a customized app” and then import, at the top of the window).
-- Wait a few minutes for the unifi-network-application to initialize, dashboard will be available on port 8443.
+4. Wait a few minutes for the unifi-network-application to initialize, dashboard will be available on port 8443.

 ### After install

 Because the network application runs inside Docker, by default it uses an IP address not accessible by other devices.
 So, for it to adopt other devices, it is required to use port `8080` and change the inform IP address.
 To do so, go in settings and search for the `Inform Host` option, there select override and set the address to that of the host.
 Often, it is also needed to SSH into the devices you want to adopt and manually set the inform IP address, the command needed for doing so is `set-inform http://HOST-ADDRESS:8080/inform`.

+### Troubleshoot

+The `init-mongo.js` file is used **only on the very first** container startup. \
+If you forgot to correctly place the file before the first startup, I suggest you to start from scratch (delete both `unifi-db` and `unifi-network-application` containers and the content of `unifi-db` and `unifi-network-application` folders).

 ### Choices